(This post contains affiliate links – please see my disclosure policy in the footer).

 11. Inbox Dollars

-Inbox Dollars is best know as a survey site which it is pretty good at.
+Inbox Dollars is best known as a survey site which it is pretty good at.

 But the great thing is you can do much more than surveys to make money.

-For example you can play arcade games, watching videos, print coupons, scan products in-store, search the web, and even read emails for extra cash.
+For example, you can play arcade games, watch videos, print coupons, scan products in-store, search the web, and even read emails for extra cash.

 ⭐⭐BONUS SIDE JOB⭐⭐